ezgihendrickx/intro-react/README.md

 This time the task is simple: you will build a small Todo application that lives in your browser, and saves todos even after browsers restart.

 ---

-## Tips & Deliverables :wrench:
+## Tips & Deliverables :teacher:

-Publish the source code on your GitHub repository Deploy the project on Netlify
+- Publish the source code on your GitHub repository
+- Deploy the project on Netlify
-Tip: to deploy a React app you first run the command npm run build, and once the command finishes you will have your app ready in the build folder: just drag and drop this folder in Netlify and you are done.
+- Tip: to deploy a React app you first run the command npm run build, and once the command finishes you will have your app ready in the build folder: just drag and drop this folder in Netlify and you are done.
 Easy!

 ## Author :black_nib:
 :star: Powered by Ezgi